dispread/documentation/content/applications/hr/payroll.rst

    :align: center
    :alt: List of all structure types.

-Click the :guilabel:`Create` button to make a new structure type.
+Click the :guilabel:`New` button to make a new structure type.
 Most fields are pre-populated, but all fields can be edited.
-Once the fields are edited, click the :guilabel:`Save` button to save the changes, or click :guilabel:`Discard` to delete the entry.

 .. image:: payroll/new-structure.png
    :align: center